-Simplistically, the system involves
+Simplistically, the system involves:

 - People: these are the consumers of the food the agritech system contributes to.
 People are looking for safe and healthy food and the overall system needs to contribute to that.
-Additionally, they are the workers across the ecosystem, enabling the creation, development and use of agritech; - The whenua / the land and sea; virtually all agritech will have a relationship with the environment, and protecting the natural environment needs to be a core consideration of agritech; - Users of agritech: typically workers, and also purchasers of agritech; - Creators of agritech: typically (though not exclusively) companies, often in partnership with the science system and through international technology transfers; - Industry bodies and collectives; - Funders of agritech companies; - Educators and academia; - Research institutes (universities, Crown Research Institutes, and Independent Research Organisations); - Regulators (eg MPI, MBIE); - Government support agencies (eg NZTE, Callaghan Innovation, MPI, MBIE); - Offshore expertise and collaborators; and - Competitors (learn from best practice, be early adopters).
+Additionally, they are the workers across the ecosystem, enabling the creation, development and use of agritech; - The whenua / the land and sea: virtually all agritech will have a relationship with the environment, and protecting the natural environment needs to be a core consideration of agritech; - Users of agritech: typically workers, and also purchasers of agritech, whether in New Zealand or overseas; - Creators of agritech: typically (though not exclusively) companies, often in partnership with the science system and through international technology transfers;

+- The channels between Creators and Users: these include agents, resellers, distributors, or co-op purchasing departments; - > Industry bodies and collectives; - > Funders of agritech companies; - > Educators and academia; - Research institutes (universities, Crown Research Institutes, and Independent Research Organisations); - > Regulators (eg MPI, MBIE); - Government support agencies (eg NZTE, Callaghan Innovation, MPI, MBIE); - > Offshore expertise and collaborators; and - Competitors (learn from best practice, be early adopters).